 • Closes their current copy of the application so it can be written over

 and then the updater app (.accdb or accde)

 • Copies the new version from the server

 • Closes itself and

 • Restarts the new version of the application

 This all works brilliantly

-• No onsite maintenance is required for either an Access accdb BE database or SQL Server database
+• No onsite maintenance is required for either an Access accdb database or a SQL Server database

 and more importantly

-• it empowers clients with the opportunity and responsibility to test before releasing a new version into their production environment
+• This empowers clients, with the opportunity and responsibility, to test before releasing a new version into their production environment.